captbaritone/jordaneldredge.com/_posts/2014-05-30-speed-up-laravel-tests-with-database-transactions.md

 ---
 title: "Speed up Laravel tests with database transactions"
 layout: post
+summary: How I used transactions to make my tests run eight times faster.
 ---

 I shamelessly test my controllers by writing functional tests which depend on